brenogsouza/expeed/readme.md

 ### Description

-This lib was made to simplified the creation of the first structure of a backend project using express.js.
+This lib was made to simplify the start up of the structure folders of a backend project using express.js.

 ---